 Additionally, the lapse rates on these policies once the State employees gain exemption status are expected to be huge, unlike the history of very low lapse rates for long term care insurance policyholders buying coverage because they want to own the benefits, rather than a short-term tax avoidance catalyst.
 It will not surprise me if the insurance companies take the position to not accept any applications from residents of States implementing a payroll tax in the future; or if applications will be accepted, certainly the minimum issue amount threshold limits will be greatly increased to dissuade or eliminate applications for bare minimum coverage that is unlikely to stay in-force.

-If you are a resident of a State that may be considering implementing a Payroll Tax unless you already own long term care insurance, I would recommend you be very proactive and obtain your coverage now.
+If you are a resident of a State that may be considering implementing a Long Term Care Payroll Tax unless you already own long term care insurance, I would recommend you be very proactive and obtain your coverage now.
 Many Washington residents waited too long to take action, and the insurance companies shut the door on them.

 Call Me for Long Term Care Insurance Advice and Illustrations